m-sureshraj/jenni/README.md

 ## Features
 * Print Jenkins build history of a Job.
 * Show estimated remaining time for running builds.
-* Open Jenkins build in browser.
+* Open Jenkins build in the browser.
-* Trigger new builds (without parameters)
+* Trigger new builds. (without parameters)
+* Watch the console output after triggering a build.

 ## Upcoming Features
 * Trigger new builds with parameters